 When Eric Lemelson first moved west to attend Reed College in Portland Oregon in 1979, it initiated a cascade of serendipitous events that have culminated in his establishing Lemelson Vineyards – a “no compromise” Pinot Noir estate in the Yamhill-Carlton region of Oregon’s emerging wine industry in the late 1990’s.
-Eric’s strong belief in environmental conservation that led him initially to a successful career in environmental law, has manifested itself in his serious commitment to “Certified Oregon Tilth” organic viticultural practices in all of his six vineyard sites.
+Eric’s strong belief in environmental conservation that led him initially to a successful career in environmental law, has manifested itself in his serious commitment to “Certified Oregon Tilth” organic viticultural practices in all of his seven vineyard sites.

 While in law school at Lewis & Clark in the early 1990s, he purchased a farm on the eastern edge of Oregon wine country primarily to take up residence in “the country”.
 After several in depth conversations with local vintners, he discovered that his farm’s southeast facing slopes and volcanic soils were perfectly suited for growing wine grapes.
 In 1995 he planted two acres of Pinot Noir and Pinot Gris in what is now called his Chestnut Hill Vineyard.

-Presently he owns six vineyards strategically planted in three different AVAs – Dundee Hills, Chehalem Mountain, and Yamhill-Carlton, which is where he chose to build his winery.
+Presently he owns seven vineyards strategically planted in three different AVAs – Dundee Hills, Chehalem Mountain, and Yamhill-Carlton, which is where he chose to build his winery.
 In addition to working in multiple AVAs, Eric has chosen to vary the elevations of his sites from 220 feet up to 970 feet.
 A believer in the intensity that can be obtained from high elevation fruit, he is also wary of the mercurial climate in the Willamette Valley that can wreak havoc without notice in some vintages.
 He is also a proponent of clonal diversity, planting both Dijon and Heritage clones (Pommard & Wadenswil) in his vineyards.
 Though he produces single vineyard examples that express the best of each of these two worlds, his flagship Pinot Noir, “Thea’s Selection”, named after his mother, is a blend of all three AVAs, from multiple sites, at various elevations, planted to both Dijon and Heritage clones.
 “Thea’s Selection” is a true masterpiece in the art of blending.

 The first vintage at Lemelson was 1999, and though this winery began with a mission to produce great Pinot Noir, it has since expanded to include small quantities of equally high quality Chardonnay, Pinot Gris, and Riesling.